KashmereLabs/twitter_candlestick_feed_archives/README.md

 ## Installation

-Create src/wallet.json and paste your wallet apk file there
+Create `src/wallet.json` and paste your wallet JWK file there

-Create src/.env file and add the following environment variables
+Create `src/.env` file and add the following environment variables

 TWITTER_CONSUMER_KEY= Your_Twitter_Consumer_Key